Moore Center Research Projects

 - Child Sexual Abuse Cost Study.
 This project aims to estimate the US economic impact of child sexual abuse, the first study to comprehensively do so.
 This cost study analysis is critical for drawing attention to the anemic child sexual abuse prevention efforts characterizing US efforts to date.
 This project is in collaboration with James A. Mercy, PhD, Derek S. Brown, PhD, and Xiangming Fang, PhD

-- Safe Harbor.
+- Commercial Sexual Exploitation of Children: A Multistate Evaluation of Safe Harbor Laws.
 This study examines the effects of “Safe Harbor” legislation that aims to decriminalize juvenile prostitution and instead focus on these children as victims rather than as prostitutes or offenders.

 Projects in Development